ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Auth/WebhookAuth/README.md

 ## How it works
 When you create a webhook in OrderCloud you are required to enter a "HashKey" (or "Secret").
-When OrderCloud receives a request and then sends a subsequent webhook it includes this hashed string in a header named "X-oc-hash".
-When you instantiate your Webhook Authentication in your application you will need to pass in your HashKey so it can be used to compare to what is received in the "X-oc-hash" header in webhook requests.
-If the strings match then the request is authenticated and allowed to proceed.
+Then OrderCloud will use this secret key to create a hash of the request body and send it in the X-oc-hash header.
+When you instantiate your Webhook Authentication in your application you will need to pass in this HashKey so it can be used as a comparison to what is received in the "X-oc-hash" header in webhook requests.
+If the values match then the request is authenticated and allowed to proceed.
 If they do not (or the header is not present) the request will be rejected.

 ## Example
 ```c#